kspruthviraj/Risk-Assessment-using-NLP/README.md

-# pruthvi.iyengar-gmail.com
+# Risk-Assessment-using-NLP
-Natural language processing on Financial Statements  Amazon vs McDonalds
+Natural language processing (Machine learning) to assess the risk